andrewdyer/react-package-template/README.md

 -   [Jest](https://jestjs.io/) for unit testing, along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing React components.
 -   [Storybook](https://storybook.js.org/) for building and testing UI components in isolation.
 -   [Prettier](https://prettier.io/) for consistent code formatting across the codebase.

+## 🤝 Contributing

+Before contributing to this project, please refer to the [contributing](./CONTRIBUTING.md) documentation.